karan/PlaySink/README.md

 #### The server

-After downloading mongodb you need to connect to the database and start it (I think).
+After downloading mongodb you need to connect to the database and start it.
 This can be done by using the commmand in terminal `mongod --dbpath ~/path/to/PlaySink/data` and it should start listening.
-In another tab you can start a mongo shell.
-There are tutorials online that I have only glazed over (probabaly why I can't get it to work haven't done one all the way through just thought I could pick things off).
+In another tab you can start a `mongo` shell.
 Just to see if the data is there you can do the following commands.

     use playsinkdb  // database to use